 Opening a business account?
 You will need these documents

-Most banks will at least ask for the following documents:
+Most banks will ask for at least the following documents:

 • a valid proof of identification.